1. Warren Hastings was the first ___________.

 Explanation: These were the basic courts for civil and criminal justice.

-32. The Sadar Diwani Adalat (civil appeals court) at Calcutta was presided over by:
+32. The Sadar Diwani Adalat (civil appeals court) at Calcutta was presided over by___________.

 A) Indian judges only